 The easiest recipe for Gluten-Free Strawberry Oatmeal Bars with Chocolate.
 The bars are made with fresh strawberries making them wholesome and giving them a fresh strawberry flavour.
 The addition of chocolate is a game changer in this recipe, because it changes a simple oat bar to a delicious dessert.
 This strawberry oatmeal bar recipe is […] Read More

 Gluten-Free Crust Free Apple Pie

 Gluten-Free Crust Free Apple Pie – a true classic without the crust.
-The incredibly juicy apples are flavoured with cinnamon, fresh lemon juice and butter.
-The delicious topping is made with oats, coconut sugar, vanilla, butter and nuts.
-In this recipe, I used slivered almonds, but walnuts are just as delicious Apple pie is all […] Read More
+The fresh juicy apples flavoured with cinnamon, lemon juice and creaminess of butter are what make this an outstanding apple pie.
+The crunchy nutty topping is made with oats, coconut sugar, vanilla, butter and almonds.
+Adding a nice finish to this crust-free apple […] Read More